tuhouwang/LCMP/README.md

 **`MultiLC/MultiCC_readme`, Jul.
 22, 2021, Houwang Tu, National University of Defense Technology**

-The programs `MultiLC.m` and `MultiCC.m` computes the range-independent modal acoustic field in Fig.1 using the Legendre and Chebyshev collocation method, respectively.
+The programs `MultiLC.m` and `MultiCC.m` computes the range-independent modal acoustic field in Fig.1 using the Legendre and Chebyshev collocation methods, respectively.
 The Legendre collocation method is described in the article (H. Tu, Y. Wang, Q. Lan et al., Applying a Legendre collocation method based on domain decomposition to calculate underwater sound propagation in a horizontally stratified environment, https://doi.org/10.1016/j.jsv.2021.116364).
-Both of the programs use the same input file "`input.txt`", '`ReadEnvParameter`' function/subroutine is used to read "`input.txt`" file.
-User can make changes to "`input.txt`" for the desired calculation.
+Both of the programs use the same input file "`input.txt`". '`ReadEnvParameter`' function/subroutine is used to read "`input.txt`" file.
+Users can make changes to "`input.txt`" for the desired calculation.

 It is worth mentioning that the Fortran version of the `MultiLC.m` calls the subroutines '`zgeev()`' and '`zgesv()`' in the Lapack (a numerical library) to solve the eigenvalues of the complex matrix,